hipstersmoothie/halp-ios/Pods/Braintree/README.md

 Here are a few ways to get in touch:

 * [GitHub Issues](https://github.com/braintree/braintree_ios/issues) - For generally applicable issues and feedback
-* support@braintreepayments.com - for personal support at any phase of integration
+* [Braintree Support](https://articles.braintreepayments.com/) / support@braintreepayments.com - for personal support at any phase of integration
-* [877.511.5036](tel:+18775115036) - for personal support in real time (Real people answer our phones)

 ### License